freedomofpress/encryption-works/encryption_works.md

 It's important to remember what these apps can and can't do—while they will encrypt your conversations and log less metadata than traditional text messaging (Open Whisper Systems says they don't keep logs of who called who), you still have to use a valid cellphone number to sign up and, as always, beware of malware on your device.

+It is important to remember that conversations over Signal are not anonymous.
+Since your Signal identity is tied to your phone number, and ["mobile phones are extremely loud metadata spewing fountains vomiting forth a trail of your life’s activities,"](https://medium.com/@thegrugq/signal-intelligence-free-for-all-5993c2f72f90), a whole lot of information regarding your conversation including:

+* Who you are talking to and their phone numbers (and who they are talking to and so on).
+* When and where you sent and received each encrypted message.
+* When and where each encrypted call occured.

+can be learned by anyone with access to your mobile carriers logs.

+If you read the article linked just above, you'll see that The Grugq states "this is true for all mobile messenger apps, including Wickr, Silent Circle, WhatsApp, LINE, Telegram, etc. Mobile messengers do not provide anonymity, the best they can offer is protecting message content."
+His statement is true for all the applications he mentioned, however, it is still possible to have anonymous (and confidential) conversations on Android using the apps ChatSecure and Orbot in combination to route an encrypted messaging protocol over Tor.
+We recommend Signal over this combination for two main reasons:

+* Signal is cross-platform
+* ChatSecure uses a messaging protocol (XMPP w/ OTR) that was developed for desktops and does not adapt well to mobile usage

+That said, sometimes you may need anonymity in addition to encryption on your mobile device.
+Use of Orbot and ChatSecure will be covered in the section on OTR.

 ### Doesn't Apple Provide End-To-End Encryption?

 Apple made news when they [announced](https://www.apple.com/apples-commitment-to-customer-privacy/) that iMessage conversations were end-to-end encrypted, meaning that if Apple is served with a legal order, they could not decrypt your communications even if they wanted to.